Internet Comments - Freedom of Speech or Freedom to Abuse and Subvert Free Speech?

 Keeping Things in Some Sort of Proportion

-Let's not be a killjoy.
-I LOVE getting comments on my Internet pages, and if the pages are non-controversial pages of information, well - clever thoughtful comments are great but it also does the ego a world of good just to receive nice flattering messages.
-I also don't mind jokey comments, comments which ask questions and comments which are just friendly chatty remarks.
+Let me not be a killjoy.
+I LOVE getting comments on my Internet pages.
+Clever thoughtful comments are great but it also does the ego a world of good to receive nice, flattering messages.
+I also don't mind jokey comments and friendly chatty remarks.
 The site I write on - HubPages - has a good community atmosphere, and comments are one way in which that community atmosphere is expressed amongst members.
 I'm not on a mission to ban comments!

 My concern is those pages which tackle serious and controversial subjects, and pages which discuss real people who have a right to be treated in a civilised way.
-Even if the article handles things in a civil and responsible manner, the Comments section must also do so.
+Even if the article handles things in a responsible manner, so too must the Comments section.

-Internet freedom of speech for all of us can be tremendously beneficial to society; but it can often also be a destructive and unpleasant source of malice.
-This aspect of the Internet is increasingly emerging as a concern of the criminal courts.
-There have been high profile cases in the recent past in which contributors, notably on 'Twitter' and 'Facebook', have written posts about public figures which have been libelous.
-Some of these contributors have fallen foul of national laws and been convicted for their comments.
-Increasingly, those who abuse the right of free speech to perpetrate libel and to encourage violence, may be subjected to legal action .
+Internet freedom of speech can be of tremendous benefit to society; but it can often also be a very destructive and unpleasant source of malice.
+And this aspect is increasingly emerging as a concern of the criminal courts.
+There have been high profile cases in which contributors, notably on 'Twitter' and 'Facebook', have written posts about public figures which have been libelous.
+Some of these contributors have fallen foul of national laws which have led to their conviction.
+Increasingly, those who abuse the right of free speech may be subjected to legal action .

 I know that there are those who believe that freedom of speech requires everybody's point of view to be embraced, regardless of what is said and how it is expressed.
-They would say that any other approach is censorship and an erosion of liberty.
-But this liberty never existed before the Internet.
+They would say that any other approach is censorship and an erosion of civil liberties.
+But remember these liberties never existed before the Internet.
 There have always been limits on what can be said and even today limits exist in all other media where it just isn't practical for all voices to be heard.
-Even leading politicians in television debates are not free to say anything they like.
+Even our most senior politicians in television debates are not free to say anything they like.
 They are subject to moderation.
-The host will control the discussion to ensure that debate doesn't become just a free-for-all slanging match in which the loudest voice suppresses the rest.
+The host will control the discussion to ensure it doesn't become just a free-for-all slanging match in which the loudest voice suppresses the rest.
 And if the public are involved, their contributions also have to be moderated to ensure that they stay on subject, valid and non-abusive.
 Nobody is allowed to say anything they like even in the free-est of nations.
 Internet discussions should be no different.

 I believe passionately in both democracy and freedom of speech.
 Yet democracy and total, unrestrained freedom of speech are not synonymous.
 A total unrestrained freedom of speech is only synonymous with anarchy.
-There do have to be controls on what people say on the Internet and for the most part those controls can only be managed by site owners or by web page authors.
-The question remains as to exactly how that judgement should be exercised, and how far those controls should go.
+There do have to be controls on what people can say on the Internet and for the most part those controls can only be managed by site owners or by web page authors.
+The only question is exactly how that judgement should be exercised, and how far those controls should go.